Applies to: Resolve Task Manager is not working or not responding error in Windows 10, 8, 7.

 1. Press Windows + R to launch the Run application.
 Type gpedit.msc in the dialogue box and press Enter.

-2. Now navigate to the following path using the navigation pane present at the left side of the screen.
+2. Now navigate to the following path using the navigation pane present on the left side of the screen.

 User Configuration>Administrative Templates>System>Ctrl+Alt+Del Options

-3. At the right side of the screen, you will see an entry named as “Remove Task Manager”.
+3. On the right side of the screen, you will see an entry named "Remove Task Manager".
 Double-click it to open its settings.

 4. Set the setting as Enabled and click on Apply.
-Now select Not Configured or Disabled and press Apply.
+Now select Not Configured, or Disabled and press Apply.
 The final value is Not Configured/Disabled.
-We selected Enabled and applied changes to the group policy can overrun any settings done by any external application or malware.
+We selected Enabled and applied changes to the group policy that can overrun any settings done by any external application or malware.
 Press Ok to save changes and exit.
-You might need to restart your computer in order for the changes to take place.
+You might need to restart your computer for the changes to occur.

 - Scanning for Malware

 - Uninstall third-party antivirus and recently installed Apps